rxnew/aws-iot-mqtt-experiment/README.md

 ## Quick Start

-Get a device certificate from AWS IoT with reference to [an official document](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html).
+Download a device certificate from AWS IoT to `cert` directory with reference to [an official document](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html).

 Create `.env` file with reference to `.env.sample`.